 Medigap plans, also known as Medicare Supplement Insurance plans, can help cover some of the out-of-pocket health care costs that aren't paid for by Original Medicare (Part A and Part B).
 These costs can include deductibles, copayments, coinsurance and other expenses.
-If you are at least 65 years old and are enrolled in Medicare Part A and Part B, you can consider purchasing a Medicare Supplement Insurance plan.

 10 Standardized Medigap Plan Types